Vizzuality/gfw-doc-api/source/includes/api/_metadata.md

 | license           | optional
 | info              | optional
 | units             | optional

+"application" and "language" attributes are required and it is mandatory to include them in the payload.

 <aside class="notice">
 Please, be sure that the request is properly authenticated and the current user has permission to the resource.